oslomarketsolutions/website/src/pages/en/about/index.md

   section: ABOUT
   text: >-
-    The company has its origins from InfoStream, which in 1997 developed the first version of the middleware Manamind Collect.
-Manamind was founded in 2001, with Collect as the very corner stone of the company.
+    The company has its origins from InfoStream, which in 1997 developed the first version of Manamind Collect.
+Manamind AS was founded in 2001, with Collect as a cornerstone.
 Today a new version of Collect is still the foundation of our deliveries and is what allows us to collect vast amounts of real-time data and distribute it efficiently to our custom-made web solutions.
 With domain knowledge in the field of market data and finance we work hard to provide solutions with high quality, availability, flexibility and great design.
 employees:
   employeeList:
     - description: You may have blinked and missed it.